top of page

 Should you night train to fix nap and night diaper pooping?

 It depends.
 Is your child also doing some poops in the potty?
 Then there is zero concern.
 Is the child only pooping in the nap and night diapers?
 If they aren't in distress, you can let this go without concern for a few months.
 If they are begging for a nap diaper or night diaper and pooping right away, address it sooner rather than later.
 Some kids wait until nap/night due to the relaxation and privacy of bedtime.
 Others wait due to fear of poop falling out of them into a container.
-I go more in depth on how to address this in my Poop Support Program at ohcrapwithashley.com/challenges
+I go more in depth on how to address this in my Poop Progress Guide at https://www.ohcrapwithashley.com/challenges

 Comments